jewel/clearskies/protocol/core.md

 Wire protocol
 -------------

-The wire protocol is composed of JSON messages, with an extension for handling binary data.
+The wire protocol is composed of JSON messages.
+Some message types include binary data, which is sent as a binary payload after the JSON message, but considered part of it.
+In a similar manner, some JSON messages are signed, and the signature is included after the JSON message.

 A normal message is a JSON object on a single line, followed by a newline.
 No newlines are allowed within the JSON representation.
 (Note that JSON encodes